pixelgrade/gema-lite/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.1.0 =
+* Improved the overall onboarding experience with the theme and introduced a dedicated help tool.

 = 1.0.9 =
 * Fixed a security issue